-Every day, science makes medical breakthroughs that can change our lives.
+Every day science makes medical discoveries that can change our life.
 And now scientists have created a portable printer that corrects damaged skin due to injuries such as extreme burns.

 in 2017 Spanish scientists from the Carlos III University of Madrid (UC3M), Center for Energy, Environmental and Technological Research (CIEMAT) have created a special, large bioperinter that prints human skin.